benlenarts/Element.Type/README.md

 Element.Type
 ============

-Define interface hierarchies and describe behavior on these higher order nodes.
-Event plumbing is abstracted.
+Abstraction layer for lazy collections of elements.
+You can define interface models and behavior of those models without referring to actual elements.
+In this way, no event plumbing is needed when part of the DOM changes.

 ![Screenshot](http://benlenarts.github.com/Element.Type/images/screenshot_gallery.png)